Silver Splitters Divorce: Why Are More Older Couples Getting Divorced?

 Over the past couple of decades, although overall divorce rates have remained pretty steady, there has been a marked increase in the number of older married couples deciding to separate.

-In this article we will explore the new phenomenon of ‘Silver Splitters Divorce’ and provide a few tips for people who are considering getting divorced later in life.
+In this article, we will explore the grim picture of getting divorced after 50 – the new phenomenon called ‘Silver Splitters Divorce’ and also provide a few tips for older couples who may be considering getting a silver divorce.

 What is Silver Splitters Divorce?